YVZYLDZ11/Docker-App/README.md

 Now that you've successfully run a container, let's ask ourselves what is a container?
 Simply put, a container is another process on your machine that has been isolated from all other processes on the host machine.
-That isolation leverages kernel namespaces and cgroups, features that have been in Linux for a long time.
+That isolation leverages kernel namespaces and groups, features that have been in Linux for a long time.
 Docker has worked to make these capabilities approachable and easy to use.

 What is a container image?

-When running a container, it uses an isolated Õlesystem.
-This custom Õlesystem is provided by a container image.
+When running a container, it uses an isolated filesystem.
+This custom system is provided by a container image.

+Since the image contains the container's system, it must include everything needed to run the application - all dependencies, conÕguration, scripts, binaries, etc. The image also contains other conÕguration for the container, such as environment variables, a default command to run, and other metadata.